Ripley6811/FSND-P5-Linux-Server-Configuration/README.md

 ## Overview & Configuration Summary
-In this project, I configured a remote virtual machine to host a data-driven application and database server written using KnockoutJS and PostgreSQL.
+In this project, I configured and secured a remote virtual machine to host a database server and data-driven application.
+The bare-bones Linux distribution was provided by [Udacity](https://www.udacity.com).
+Apache2 was installed to serve a Python Flask application that connects to a PostgreSQL database.

-Highlights:
+####Highlights:

-- Ubuntu server
+- Apache2 server on Ubuntu system
-    - Remote modification using SSH
+    - Remotely modified using SSH
     - UFW (firewall) configuration
     - Automated monitoring with *Munin*
     - IP intrusion protection with *Fail2ban*